litespeed-js/litespeed.js/docs/get-started.md

 </html>
 ```

-This is a basic example that shows how to init a Litespeed.js app and set 3 different views for our main scope with their respective URL's.
+This is a basic example that shows how to init a Litespeed.js JS library asynchronously and set 3 different views for our main router scope with their respective URL paths.

 ## Create a New Service